Pahawh Hmong: Diacritical marks

 The Pahawh Hmong diacritics were devised by Shong Lue Yang in isolation, and have no genetic relation to similar-looking punctuation in the European tradition (DOT ABOVE, DIAERESIS, MACRON).
 Since it can also typically take shapes that are different from the typical shapes that European punctuation has, it would be inappropriate to attempt to unify Pahawh Hmong diacritics with characters in the General Punctuation mark.
 Combining diacritics are found at 16B30..16B36 and function in the usual way.
 Note that 16B34 and 16B35 could be composed (16B32 + 16B30 and 16B32 + 16B31 respectively).
 Such an encoding is not recommended (because decomposition would break the one-to-four character convention for representing Hmong syllables) and no canonical decomposition is given in the character properties.

 Grammar

 Pronouns

 The Hmong pronominal system distinguishes between three grammatical persons and three numbers – singular, dual, and plural.
 They are not marked for case, that is, the same word is used to translate both "I" and "me", "she" and "her", and so forth.
 These are the personal pronouns of Hmong Daw and Mong Njua (in Pahawh Hmong and Hmong RPA):

 Logographs

 Numeral system

-Hmong has a distinctive set of digits: